CoderDoubleflower/Sub2apiAuditer/README.md

 | `sha256` | computed from those bytes; `pet install` refuses on a mismatch |
 | `repo`, `stars`, `license`, `updated` | the GitHub API |

-Names can't collide between authors, because your GitHub login is the namespace — so there is nothing for anyone to adjudicate and publishing needs no permission.
+Names can't collide between authors, because your GitHub login is the namespace, so there is nothing for anyone to adjudicate and publishing needs no permission.
 The crawler parses candidate files with `ast`; it never imports or executes them.

 To update, bump `__version__` and push.
-To unpublish, delete the repo or drop the topic — anyone who already installed it keeps their copy, since the file is on their disk.
+To unpublish, delete the repo or drop the topic.
+Anyone who already installed it keeps their copy, since the file is on their disk.

 `featured.json` in the index repo controls which tricks appear before you click **Show N more community tricks**.
 It's promotion, not permission: nothing is ever kept out of the index for being unfeatured.

-> A trick is Python that runs inside petsitter with your API keys, the same trust model as any pip package. `pet cat` and the dashboard's **Read** button exist because a trick is one short file — a good deal more reviewable than the average dependency.
+> A trick is Python that runs inside petsitter with your API keys, the same trust model as any pip package. `pet cat` and the dashboard's **Read** button exist because a trick is one short file, a good deal more reviewable than the average dependency.

 ## Try It

 The speech-bubble button in the header opens a conversation panel docked over the dashboard.
-Type a message and it goes through `chat_completions()` exactly as a real client's would — same trickset matching, same keyword gating, same hooks, same upstream.
+Type a message and it goes through `chat_completions()` exactly as a real client's would: same trickset matching, same keyword gating, same hooks, same upstream.
 It is not a simulation.

 What comes back with each reply:

 - **A pill per trick.** Bright means it changed something, and the tooltip lists the stages it ran (`Ran: system_prompt, post_hook`).
 Dim means it was loaded but did nothing.
-- **Why a trick stayed quiet.** A keyword-gated trick that didn't fire reads `Did not fire — needs keyword: banana`.
+- **Why a trick stayed quiet.** A keyword-gated trick that didn't fire reads `Did not fire, needs keyword: banana`.
 - **Timing and tokens**, next to the trickset that handled it.
 - **The rows light up.** Tricks that actually did something pulse in the Loaded Tricks list, so you can watch a reorder or a config change take effect.